Micron – targets at 470 and 640 USD amid AI memory shortage

 Investor reaction was mixed.
 Following the release of the earnings report, Micron’s shares initially rose by more than 5% in after-hours trading, reflecting optimism over the strong results.
 However, concerns regarding the level of gross profit and rising inventory levels later led to a drop of more than 8%, making Micron one of the worst-performing stocks in the S&P 500 following the earnings release.

-On 25 June 2025, Micron released its financial results for Q3 of the 2025 fiscal year, covering the period ended 29 May.
+On 25 June 2025, Micron released its Q3 results for the 2025 financial year, covering the period ended 29 May.
 The key figures, compared with the same period of the previous fiscal year, are as follows:

 • Revenue: 9.30 billion USD (+37%)